ibmresilient/resilient-community-apps/fn_aws_iam/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-Integration with Amazon AWS IAM to facilitate manual enrichment and targeted remediation actions. " "Teams can investigate an attack by searching for AWS user accounts across an AWS environment, and " "quickly respond to attacks by executing remediation actions, such as removing permissions or " "login profiles for suspicious accounts from within the Resilient platform
+Integration with Amazon AWS IAM to facilitate manual enrichment and targeted remediation actions.
+Teams can investigate an attack by searching for AWS user accounts across an AWS environment, and quickly respond to attacks by executing remediation actions, such as removing accounts or removing permissions or login profiles for suspicious accounts from within the Resilient platform

 ---